Al Alburquerque: Kansas City Royals

 On January 7, 2017, Alburquerque signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
 The Royals promoted him to the major leagues on May 10.
 In 11 games with the Royals, he went 0–1 with a 3.60 ERA.
 He was released on July 29.

 Chicago White Sox

-On August 4, 2017, the White Sox signed Alburquerque to a minor league deal.
-In 10 games with the White Sox, he went 0–1 with a 1.13 ERA.
-He was granted free agency on December 1.
+On August 4, 2017, the Chicago White Sox signed Alburquerque to a minor league contract.
+In 10 games with the White Sox, he logged an 0–1 record with a 1.13 ERA with five strikeouts over eight innings of work.
+On December 1, Alburquerque was non-tendered by Chicago, making him a free agent.

 Toronto Blue Jays

-On January 18, 2018, Alburquerque signed a minor league deal with the Toronto Blue Jays.
-He pitched in 25 games for the Triple-A Buffalo Bisons before being released on July 2, 2018.
+On January 18, 2018, Alburquerque signed a minor league contract with the Toronto Blue Jays.
+He pitched in 25 games for the Triple-A Buffalo Bisons before being released on July 2.

 Acereros de Monclova

 On February 26, 2019, Alburquerque signed with the Acereros de Monclova of the Mexican League.
 He made 52 appearances in 2019 for Monclova, posting a 1–1 record and 3.27 ERA with 38 strikeouts in 52 1/3 innings pitched.
 Alburquerque did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 In 2021, Alburquerque pitched to a 0–1 record with a 2.78 ERA in 24 relief appearances, striking out 26 in 22 2/3 innings of work.
 He was released by the Acereros following the season on August 26, 2021.